 enp4s0.
 My home router’s LAN is

 ip a on the command line to verify both Ethernet interfaces are recognized.
-For KVM to use the existing 2 Ethernet interfaces and to allow created VM instances to be visible on the LAN, you’d need to execute
+For KVM to use the existing 2 Ethernet interfaces and to allow created VM instances to be visible on the LAN, you’d need to configure a yaml file similar to the one below using bridges.
+Assume the WAN NIC is enp1s0 and the LAN NIC is enp4s0.
+Move existing files of

 # Existing Ethernet port for WAN